-Note.
-This Determination applies to the whole of the State of Victoria.
+Note.-This Determination applies to the whole of the State of Victoria.

-IN accordance with the provisions of the Factories and Shops Acts the Wages Board which has the power to determine the lowest prices or rates which may be paid to any.
+IN accordance with the provisions of the Factories and Shops Acts the Wages Board which has the power to determine the lowest prices or rates which may be paid to any-

-- (a) females employed as upholstresses, whether as carpet hands, table hands, or drapery hands; - (b) males employed in planning and laying floor coverings, or fixing draperies, blinds, or screens; - (c) males or females employed in making blindsbut not including persons subject to the jurisdiction of the Tentmakers Board, has made the following Determination, namely:- (i) That on the 11th June, 1940, the adjusted Determination which came into force on the first pay period to commence in December, 1939, shall be revoked and replaced by this Determination.
+- (a) females employed as upholstresses, whother as carpet hands, table hands, or drapery hands; - (b) males employed in planning and laying floor coverings, or fixing draperies, blinds, or screens; - (c) males or females employed in making blindsbut not including persons subject to the jurisdiction of the Tentmakers Board, has made the following Determination, namely:

+(1) That on the 27th June, 1941, the adjusted Determination which came into force on the first pay period to commence in May, 1941, shall be revoked and replaced by this Determination.